goodeb/LMS_controller/README.md

 ## 3 Download LMS_controller files and copy them to the device.

 Download the project files.
-Upload the the main script ``main.py`` and the definitions file ``button_defs.json`` to the Presto's top level directory.
+Upload the the main script ``main.py``, the definitions file ``button_defs.json``, and the time zone data file ``tz_data.json`` to the Presto's top level directory.
 Next upload the project's art directory and its contents to the Presto's top level directory.
 Finally, upload the contents of the projects' ``/lib`` directory to the ``/lib`` directory on the Presto.

 Note that this project overwrites the default ``main.py`` file so that other apps are not available, but after a power loss the device will boot back to the controller automatically.
 If you want to have this run as another app button on the default set up, rename ``main.py`` before copying it to the device.